tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson02.md

  * redirect the input and output of a shell command to and from specific files

 ## Reading
-You should download the free and open source book: [The Linux Command Line](https://linuxcommand.org/tlcl.php)  and read Chapters 1-3
+You should download the free and open source book: [The Linux Command Line](https://linuxcommand.org/tlcl.php)  and skim Chapters 1-6 and work through the shell fundamentals on the the Linux Command Line website:
+[Bash Fundamentals](https://linuxcommand.org/lc3_learning_the_shell.php) website and practicing shell commands ...

 ## Opening the terminal
 You should open up the terminal app on Mac or the Powershell on Windows or a terminal window on Linux.